mbotto2810/blur_filter/README.md

-# Mean blur filter implemented on C with the purpose of obtaining knowledge
+# Median blur filter implemented on C with the purpose of obtaining knowledge

 This repository was made for a homework assignment in the course EA876 - Software Introduction at Unicamp.
 The main purpose of the code here is to compare different